drocheam/optrace/docs/source/usage/overview.rst

    ot.global_options.plot_dark_mode = False

 Deactivating can be useful for documentation or article output, where the background is also white.
-Note that changes are only applied to new pyplot windows, not already opened ones.
+Note that changes are only applied to new :obj:`pyplot <matplotlib.pyplot>` windows, not already opened ones.

 .. list-table::
    :class: table-borderless